jakepscott/Coronavirus_2016_Election/README.md

 # Coronavirus_2016_Election
-This repo contains the code for a [Medium article](https://medium.com/@jakepscott16/what-2016-can-tell-us-about-coronavirus-6dd395c7b64) I wrote on how the impact of the Coronavirus was non-randomly distributed across the United States in a way that related to the 2016 election.
+This repo contains the code for a [Medium article](https://medium.com/@jakepscott16/what-2016-can-tell-us-about-coronavirus-6dd395c7b64) I wrote on how the impact of the Coronavirus is non-randomly distributed across the United States based on the political leanings of counties/states, and how that may be shaping views of the disease.

 ## Getting Started

 To replicate the figures in the article, simply download the folders and code in this repo.
-The order in which you run the code should not matter.
+The order in which you run the files should not matter.
 The set up code for the county-level analysis is in the County_Setup_Code.R file, which is sourced in the analysis files.

 ### Prerequisites